Associate of Applied Science│2 Years│66 Credits│Fond du Lac Campus│Eligible for Financial Aid

 Moraine Park’s Architectural Technology Associate of Applied Science program provides the knowledge and experience in planning and design that are needed in the construction industry today.

 Serve as a team support member to architects, engineers, surveyors, and mechanical contractors to help plan and design the construction of buildings, highways, bridges, utilities and other major infrastructure projects.
-Students apply computer-aided design (BIM/CAD) skills to architectural, structural and related designs.
-Architectural Technology program graduates may find employment with architectural firms, civil/structural/mechanical engineering firms, general and mechanical contractors, surveyors, municipalities and public utilities.
+Apply computer-aided design (BIM/CAD) skills to architectural, structural and related designs.

 Program Outcomes